Kleiner Perkins and GV invest $21 million in AI health care startup Viz.ai

-Artificial intelligence (AI) health care startup Viz.ai has raised $21 million in a round of funding led by Kleiner Perkins, with participation form Alphabet’s venture capital arm GV.
+Artificial intelligence (AI) health care startup Viz.ai has raised $21 million in a round of funding led by Kleiner Perkins, with participation from Alphabet’s venture capital arm GV.

 Founded out of San Francisco in 2016, Viz.ai is setting out to leverage AI to detect early signs of time-sensitive medical conditions.
-The company’s first product is a software platform that analyzes brain scans for large vessel occlusions (LVOs), or strokes and which received FDA clearance in February.
+The company’s first product is a software platform that analyzes brain scans for large vessel occlusions (LVOs), or strokes, and which received FDA clearance in February.

 Someone has a stroke every 40 seconds in the U.S. alone, according to CDC data, which culminates in 140,000 deaths annually.
 And those who survive a stroke often suffer a long-term disability as a result.
-One of the underlying issues relating to treating strokes is that they can be difficult to diagnose, and the longer the patient goes without treatment the greater the chance of suffering disability or death.
+One of the underlying issues with treating strokes is that they can be difficult to diagnose, and the longer a patient goes without treatment the greater the chance of disability or death.

-Using deep learning algorithms, Viz.ai’s software analyzes CT scans to spot stroke indicators, and automatically alerts a neurological specialist.
+Using deep learning algorithms, Viz.ai’s software analyzes CT scans to spot stroke indicators and automatically alerts a neurological specialist.
 This all happens in minutes, which is crucial to the patient’s chances of a positive outcome.

 Prior to now, Viz.ai had raised around $10 million in funding, and with another $21 million in the bank it plans to fund its expansion into new markets and grow the scope of its technology beyond strokes.